Visionary Poetry in The Velvet Wire, by Anne Waldman and No Land

 In a world increasingly flooded with noise and spectacle, how do you see poetry—especially the kind you weave with images—as a quiet form of rebellion, a way of preserving mystery and truth?

 NL: Poetry may preserve what has been called “slow time.”
 Where dreams can pool & melt into our waking space.
 Within ubiquitous capitalistic consciousness– this other way of being in the world seems a treasure more and more rare, a type of mind one seeks out amongst confidantes.
 One desires to be in understanding with other poets who also seek this other mode of being.
 Poets may see all times happen simultaneously.
-The news or compassion-studies of the era may affect a poet, however, one seeks a sense of timelessness– preserving access to a different relationship to time.
+The news or compassion-studies of the era may affect a poet, however, one seeks a sense of timelessness– preserving access to a different relationship to time, ancient, future.
 You are refusing the idea that poets “know” – and slip as if porous into a state of seeking.

 You spent formative time in spaces like Occupy Wall Street and Tribes Gallery and have taught at the Kerouac School of Disembodied Poetics at Naropa University.
 How have those territories of resistance shaped the way you see and compose the world?